nitipit/appkit/README.md

 "AppKit" will be a framework for desktop application powered by [WebKit](http://www.webkit.org/) engine, which means we can bring web technology such as HTML5, CSS3, Javascript and Web browser engine to desktop.

 The main goal for now is to focus on library API which is inspired by [Flask](http://flask.pocoo.org/) :).
 Application based on AppKit should be easy to write & combined with other libraries ( [Bootstrap](http://twitter.github.com/bootstrap/), [AngularJS](http://angularjs.org/), [Jinja2](http://jinja.pocoo.org/docs/) or whatever that you can think of :P )

+## Target Platforms:
+Linux, Mac OSX, Wondows

 ## Installation:
 Use Python `pip` command
 ```